5mins of Postgres

 Continue readingHandling outliers in BRIN indexes with the new multi minmax operator class

 03 August, 2023In E79 of “5mins of Postgres” we're going to talk about when good correlation is not enough, the cases where BRIN indexes can be worse than having no index at all.
 Share this episode: Click here to share this episode on twitter, or sign up for our newsletter and subscribe to our YouTube channel.
-When using an index can be slower than not using one How do BRIN indexes work?
-What does Postgres do with a BRIN index?
-When to use BRIN indexes Outliers and BRIN indexes Find outliers in BRIN indexes…
+Transcript Let's jump in!
+When using an index can be slower than not using one This is a blog post by Haki Benita where he describes a particular situation where a BRIN index performed really badly....

 Continue readingPartitioning in Postgres and the risk of high partition counts

 27 July, 2023In E78 of “5mins of Postgres”, we're going to talk about partitioning in Postgres and how it can either kill performance or make it a lot better.
 Share this episode: Click here to share this episode on twitter, or sign up for our newsletter and subscribe to our YouTube channel.
-Decreased Postgres performance by using partitioning Increased overhead due to longer query planning time When planning time is longer than execution time for a query Increased Postgres performance by using partitioning…
+Transcript Let's have a look!
+Decreased Postgres performance by using partitioning We'll start with this blog post by Hans-Jürgen Schönig on the Cybertech blog.
+In this article, Hans-Jürgen shows how you can get...

 Continue readingHow Table Access Methods in Postgres may offer a future without Bloat

 20 July, 2023In episode 77 of “5mins of Postgres”, we are going to take closer look at VACUUM and a potential future without bloat in your database thanks to table access methods.
 In detail, we are looking at Alexander Korotkov's OrioleDB.
 Share this episode: Click here to share this episode on twitter, or sign up for our newsletter and subscribe to our YouTube channel.
-VACUUM and table bloat in Postgres A new way of “VACUUMing” your Postgres database No bloat with OrioleDB, undo logs as a design decision…
+Transcript Let's get to it!
+VACUUM and table bloat in Postgres This is a blog post by Alexander Korotkov on the OrioleDB blog.
+It is an...

 Continue readingHow to optimize correlated subqueries in Postgres

 13 July, 2023In episode 76 of “5mins of Postgres”, we are going to talk about how to optimize subqueries in Postgres by understanding the Postgres planner better.
 We look at correlated vs. uncorrelated subqueries, as well as scalar subqueries vs. tabular subqueries.
 Share this episode: Click here to share this episode on twitter, or sign up for our newsletter and subscribe to our YouTube channel.
-How Postgres subqueries are used in a query What is a subquery?
-Correlated subqueries vs. uncorrelated subqueries…
+Transcript Let's dive in!
+How Postgres subqueries are used in a query This is a blog post by Laurenz Albe on...

 Continue readingPostgres performance with IN vs ANY

 06 July, 2023In E75 of “5mins of Postgres” we're going to talk about a surprising case Kaarel Moppel ran into, where using "IN" is faster than "ANY".
 We investigate this edge case in detail and are also looking at Tom Lane's response, who is one of the main authors of a lot of Postgres planner logic, to Kaarel's case.
 Share this episode: Click here to share this episode on twitter, or sign up for our newsletter and subscribe to our YouTube channel.
-A surprising performance problem with single-element lists…
+Transcript Let's have a look!
+A surprising performance...

 Continue readingStoring and querying vector data in Postgres with pgvector

 29 June, 2023In today’s episode 74 of “5mins of Postgres” we're going to talk about vectors in Postgres.
 We are having a look at the claim that vectors are the new JSON in Postgres, are talk about Andrew Kane’s pgvector, and what work is needed in the Postgres core to support vectors and ML and AI work in Postgres better.
 Share this episode: Click here to share this episode on twitter, or sign up for our newsletter and subscribe to our YouTube channel.
-How Postgres has adapted to AI and ML use cases using…
+Transcript Let's jump right in!
+How Postgres has...

 Continue readingSpeed up Postgres with transaction pooling with prepared statements

 22 June, 2023In E73 of “5mins of Postgres” we're talking about how to use transaction pooling with prepared statements to make Postgres up to 30% faster.
 We're looking at improvements to pgbouncer, PgCat, and other connection poolers.
 Share this episode: Click here to share this episode on twitter, or sign up for our newsletter and subscribe to our YouTube channel.
-Enabling Prepared Statements with Transaction Pooling for 30% Faster Queries Session mode vs. transaction mode How transaction pooling with…
+Transcript Let's have a look!
+Enabling Prepared Statements with Transaction Pooling for 30% Faster Queries We'll start with this blog post by...

 Continue readingHow to use HOT Updates in Postgres to make CLUSTER work better

 15 June, 2023In E72 of “5mins of Postgres” we're gonna talk about how to use HOT updates to use CLUSTER more effectively, and how we can utilize CLUSTER to get the last bit of performance out of an index scan.
 Share this episode: Click here to share this episode on twitter, or sign up for our newsletter and subscribe to our YouTube channel.
-Utilizing CLUSTER to speed up index scans in Postgres Understanding table sorting via the correlation column The drawbacks of Postgres CLUSTER Using HOT Updates for…
+Transcript Let's jump right in!
+Utilizing CLUSTER to speed up index scans in Postgres This is a blog post by Laurenz on the Cybertec blog.
+In this blog post, Laurenz...

 Continue readingHow Figma and Notion scaled Postgres

 08 June, 2023In episode 71 of “5mins of Postgres” we're going to talk about the growing pains of database architecture at Figma as well as alternate architectures, such as the sharding architecture chosen by Notion.
 Share this episode: Click here to share this episode on twitter, or sign up for our newsletter and subscribe to our YouTube channel.
-How Figma scaled Postgres by partitioning tables between servers Read replicas and new databases for new use cases Partitioning data in Postgres to have different…
+Transcript Let's dive in!
+How Figma scaled Postgres by partitioning tables between servers This is a blog post by Tim from the Figma engineering team from earlier...

 Continue readingHow bulk loading with COPY can be 300% times faster in Postgres 16 Beta 1

 01 June, 2023In episode 70 of “5mins of Postgres” I want to talk about Postgres 16 Beta 1 being released and how one of its improvements can allow you to bulk load about 300% times faster with COPY.
 The reason for this being an improvement to relation extension locks.
 Share this episode: Click here to share this episode on twitter, or sign up for our newsletter and subscribe to our YouTube channel.
-Getting started with Postgres 16 Beta 1 Speeding up Postgres performance in PG16 Beta 1 Improving relation…
+Transcript Let's jump in!
+Getting started with Postgres 16 Beta 1 Last week, the first beta release of...

 Continue readingTuning huge pages in Postgres

 25 May, 2023In E69 of “5mins of Postgres” we're going to talk about tuning huge pages in Postgres.
 We’ll explain what the Translation Lookaside Buffer is and how, starting with Postgres 15, Postgres can help you calculate how many huge pages to allocate.
 Share this episode: Click here to share this episode on twitter, or sign up for our newsletter and subscribe to our YouTube channel.
+Transcript Let's have a look!
 What are huge pages in Postgres?
-What does huge pages in Postgres do?
-How to configure the right huge_pages setting for…
+This blog post by Bernd on the Cybertec blog describes how...

 Continue readingA Postmortem on High Memory Usage with Prepared Statements

 18 May, 2023In today’s episode 68 of “5mins of Postgres” we're going to talk about how using partitioning together with prepared statements can lead to out of memory problems.
 Share this episode: Click here to share this episode on twitter, or sign up for our newsletter and subscribe to our YouTube channel.
-How partitioning together with prepared statements can cause high memory usage in Postgres Debugging an out of memory event in Postgres Recycling connections more often sqlcommenter and trace parent…
+Transcript Let's jump in!
+How partitioning together with prepared statements can cause high memory usage in Postgres This is a blog post by Christopher on the Prefect blog, where he describes a...

 Continue readingForcing Join Order in Postgres Using Optimization Barriers

 11 May, 2023In today’s episode 67 of “5mins of Postgres” I want to talk about forcing join order in Postgres.
 We’ll walk through 3 techniques: Adding OFFSET “0” to a sub-SELECT, using common table expressions, and working with the join_collapse_limit.
 Share this episode: Click here to share this episode on twitter, or sign up for our newsletter and subscribe to our YouTube channel.
-How to force the join order in Postgres with an optimizer barrier Subquery pull-ups in Postgres Adding OFFSET “0” to a sub…
+Transcript Let's have a look!
+How to force the join order in Postgres with an optimizer barrier This is a blog post by...

 Continue readingPostgres 16: Logical decoding on standbys

 04 May, 2023In E66 of “5mins of Postgres” we're talking about logical decoding on a standby in Postgres 16, which allows us to keep following the logical replication stream whilst a failover happens.
 We’ll also touch upon the new pg_log_standby_snapshot function.
 Share this episode: Click here to share this episode on twitter, or sign up for our newsletter and subscribe to our YouTube channel.
-Using logical decoding on standbys in Postgres 16 logical decoding can not be used while in recovery Create a…
+Transcript Let's jump right in!
+Using logical decoding on standbys in Postgres 16 This is a blog post by Bertrand...

 Continue readingPostgres 16: Running EXPLAIN on any query (even with $1 parameters!)

 27 April, 2023In episode 65 of “5mins of Postgres” we're going to talk about explaining generic plans in Postgres 16.
 We're looking at generic plans vs. custom plans, the benefits of generic plans and the limitations of EXPLAIN (GENERIC_PLAN).
 Share this episode: Click here to share this episode on twitter, or sign up for our newsletter and subscribe to our YouTube channel.
-EXPLAIN (GENERIC_PLAN) in Postgres 16 What are generic plans in Postgres?
-The GENERIC_PLAN option for EXPLAIN in Postgres 16 Limitations…
+Transcript Let's have a look!
+EXPLAIN (GENERIC_PLAN) in Postgres 16 This is a blog post by Laurenz Albe on the Cybertec blog, where he...

 Continue readingPostgres 16: Buffer cache hit ratio and I/O times in pg_stat_io

 20 April, 2023This is E64 of “5mins of Postgres”.
 Today, we talk about two improvements to the new pg_stat_io view in Postgres 16: tracking shared buffer hits and tracking I/O time.
 Share this episode: Click here to share this episode on twitter, or sign up for our newsletter and subscribe to our YouTube channel.
-Tracking shared buffer hits and I/O times in pg_stat_io Track shared buffer hits in pg_stat_io Normal I/O operations Track I/O times in pg_stat_io What we have discussed in this episode of 5mins of…
+Transcript Let's jump in!
+Tracking shared buffer hits and I/O times in pg_stat_io We previously spoke about pg_stat_io in a prior 5mins of Postgres episode, as well as this blog post.
+Just for...

 Continue readingVacuum Cost Limit and Parallel Aggregate improvements in Postgres 16

 13 April, 2023In episode 63 of “5mins of Postgres” we look at two new exciting features in Postgres 16: Updating the cost limit on the fly and using aggregate functions in parallel.
 Share this episode: Click here to share this episode on twitter, or sign up for our newsletter and subscribe to our YouTube channel.
-Postgres 16: Enhancements for vacuum and parallel aggregate Updating vacuum cost limit on the fly in Postgres 16 Avoid stopping VACUUM and having to start a manual VACUUM Using two aggregate…
+Transcript Let's have a look!
+Postgres 16: Enhancements for vacuum and parallel aggregate As of last Saturday (April 8th, 2023), the feature freeze for Postgres 16 has begun.
+This means that now no...

 Continue readingPL/Rust 1.0 and its trusted language mode

 06 April, 2023In E62 of “5mins of Postgres” we talk about PL/Rust, its 1.0 release and how it implements trusted language support in Postgres.
 Share this episode: Click here to share this episode on twitter, or sign up for our newsletter and subscribe to our YouTube channel.
-PL/Rust: Running custom Rust code in Postgres PL/Rust trade-offs and benefits Initially compiling PL/Rust Trusted Languages in Postgres Using specific Rust crates postgrestd - The Postgres Standard Library, a rework of the Rust standard…
+Transcript Let's jump in!
+PL/Rust: Running custom Rust code in Postgres PL/Rust, for those of you who are not familiar, is a way to use Rust to create your user defined functions in Postgres.
+Similarly to how you could use PL/pgSQL or...

 Continue readingCollations in Postgres

 30 March, 2023In episode 61 of “5mins of Postgres” we’re talking about collations in Postgres.
 We’ll specifically take a look at glibc and ICU collations, and problems that can arise when using different operating system releases.
 Share this episode: Click here to share this episode on twitter, or sign up for our newsletter and subscribe to our YouTube channel.
-Working with collations OS releases and database collation Collation versioning in Postgres What we have discussed in this episode of 5mins of…
+Transcript Let's have a look!
+Working with collations In this blog post by Jeremy from the AWS team, he talks about a hypothetical situation where...

 Continue readingPostgres connection pooling: Comparing PgCat and pgbouncer